THE MISSION OF THE AMERICAN BUSINESS WOMEN’S ASSOCIATION

 - Increase the community outreach opportunities for members by participating in and hosting at least 1 local social, service, or networking event each quarter

-- Increase member attendance at monthly meetings to average 60% of members
+- Increase member attendance at monthly meetings (on average 18 members attending

 - Strengthen Chapter Leadership by providing opportunities for members to actively engage in ABWA chapter committees and executive board activities.